Mastaba of Khafraankh

-The Mastaba of Khafraankh G 7948 (LG 75) is located in a zone Eastern necropolis of Giza on extrema east ridge of necropolis behind a row of G 7000 mastabas, dated to the end of the 5th dynasty.
-Initial descriptions of the uncovered mastabas were published by Auguste Mariette and more detailed by Henri Naville.
-A copy of the inscriptions in the mastaba was made by Emmanuel Rouge during his first visit of this mastaba LG75.
+The Mastaba of Khafraankh G 7948 (LG 75) is located in a zone Eastern necropolis of Giza on extrema east ridge of necropolis behind a row of G 7000 mastabas, dated to the end of the Fifth dynasty.
+Initial descriptions of the uncovered mastabas were published by Auguste Mariette, and more detailed ones by Henri Naville.
+A copy of the inscriptions in the mastaba was made by Emmanuel Rouge during his first visit of mastaba LG75.
 The architecture and inclusion in the classification of building types, including their mutual comparison in the western and eastern necropolis, were elaborated by Reisner.
 The decoration of mastaba G 7948 was comprehensively described by Junker.
-Archaeological, iconographic findings of the expeditions in 1996-2002 were published in the work of E. Kormysheva et all.
+Archaeological, iconographic findings of the expeditions in 1996-2002 were published in the work of E. Kormysheva et al.

-The owner of the mastaba was identified as "Khafra-anch", (Ḫˁj=f Rˁ-ˁnh).
+The owner of the mastaba was identified as egy-latn.